Kunalmalviya06/Real-Estate-Insights/README.md

 ### 7. Distribution of Price Histogram
 ![Distribution of Price Histogram](https://drive.google.com/uc?id=17YgpseemKtFJiZ76R8208Frq82W0tRZC)

+## Methodology
+1. **Data Collection**: Gathered data from two datasets: `flats_df` and `houses_df`, collected from the 99 Acres website.
+2. **Data Cleaning**: Cleaned data by handling missing values, standardizing formats, and extracting relevant information from string fields (e.g., extracting numerical values from text).
+3. **Data Analysis**:
+   - Analyzed average prices based on the number of bedrooms.
+   - Compared areas of furnished vs. unfurnished houses.
+   - Identified the most common number of floors in listed houses.
+4. **Visualization**: Created visual representations of the analysis results using Seaborn and Matplotlib.

+## Technologies Used
+- Python
+- Pandas
+- Seaborn
+- Matplotlib
+- Excel
+- SQL
+- Jupyter Notebook

 ## License
 This project is licensed under the MIT License.